Q: What makes you such an expert?!

 of cars has become an amplifier!
 When cars are too close, it's

 inevitable that any tiny change grows into a huge wave.
 The change might

 be caused by a driver who drifted a tiny bit too close to the car ahead.

-Or it might be caused by a slightly slow driver who gets too close to the
+Or it might be caused by an aggressive driver who jumps ahead.
+But these

-inevitable when tailgating is the norm.
-If you're looking for someone to
+tailgating is the norm.
+If you're looking for someone to blame, well, do

-fabric-fiber caused the initial micro-bump that started it all?
-It's
+had caused the initial micro-bump that started it all?
+It's ridiculous!

-ridiculous!
-But I notice this driver-blaming brake-tapping stuff in
+But I notice this driver-blaming brake-tapping stuff in published

 articles, some even written by professional traffic experts.
 They should